bintolabs/core/contributing.md

 ### NOTE
 ```
-*Add BELOW IF YOU HAD STRTED BY WRITING TESTS. otherwise, ignore*
+*Add BELOW IF YOU HAD STARTED BY WRITING TESTS. otherwise, ignore*
 * Write tests:
   * new features should include tests
   * changes to existing code should be reflected in the tests